sansugupta/Enterprise-AWS-Bedrock-Agent-Terraform-Module/README.md

 ## 🤝 Connect

 This project represents my commitment to building scalable, secure, and modern AI infrastructure.
-If you are interested in **Cloud Architecture, Terraform, or Generative AI**,let's connect!
+If you are interested in **Cloud Architecture, Terraform, or Generative AI**, let's connect!

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-blue?style=for-the-badge&logo=linkedin)](https://www.linkedin.com/in/YOUR-LINKEDIN-HANDLE)